First time in Cannes

 In meetings and conversations, always remember that English is most people’s second or third language.
 The Japanese, for example, are very cautious in what they say.
 Always have a business card handy.
 Remember to note the subject of the conversation on the back.
 Ten days from now, you’ll have a hard time remembering and might miss interesting leads.

 I’ve no particular tips for restaurants, as I only use one rule: go where people go.
-You can often find me at the Maison de Porto in front of the Palais, however.

 Leaving Cannes